saucelabs/sauce-school/codelabs/Module1_SauceCTL_Native.md

 tags: saucectl-native
 authors: Lindsay Walker
 <!-- ------------------------ -->
-# Module 1 – Intro to saucectl with Cypress
+# Module 1 – Intro to saucectl with XCUITest on iOS

 <!-- ------------------------ -->
 ## 1.01 What You'll Learn